 Storing Sliced Cucumbers

 Once you’ve made the first cut in your cucumber, you’ll want to use it as quickly as possible.
 Here are a few tips for storing cucumbers that have already been cut:

 - Store the cut cucumber in an airtight container.

 - Keep the closed container in the refrigerator and use within two days.

 - Before using again, cut the dried end of the cucumber off.

 Tip: Looking for ways to use up your cucumber before it goes bad?
 Try using sliced cucumber as a natural remedy for dry eyes.

 This article was translated from German to English by Christie Sacco.
-You can read the original version here: Gurken lagern: So bleiben sie lange knackig** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original version here: Gurken lagern: So bleiben sie lange knackig** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.